 Roundabouts in Barbados have two lanes:

-(1) The Outside Lane (left most lane): is generally used by those vehicles wishing to exit at the first left exit road.
+(1) The Outside Lane (leftmost lane): is used by those vehicles wishing to exit at the first left exit road.

-(2) The Inside Lane: is used by those vehicles wishing to exit at the second or third exit road.
+(2) The Inside Lane: is employed by those vehicles wanting to exit at the second or third exit road.

-Please note some drivers also use the outside lane to access the second exit (jam-busting), while this is not a recommended practice, it is important to exercise caution when using roundabouts.
+Please note some drivers also use the outside lane to access the second exit (jam-busting).
+While this is not a recommended practice, it is essential to exercise caution when using roundabouts.

-All traffic flows around roundabouts in a clockwise direction.
+All vehicles flow around roundabouts in a clockwise direction.
 Upon approaching a roundabout – SLOW DOWN!
 Look right and wait for a break in traffic before merging with the oncoming vehicles.
-Leave the circle by using your indicator and turn left onto the road of your choice.
+Leave the circle using your indicator and turn left onto the road of your choice.